 - Are there health problems in my family that put me at risk?

 - Am I at high risk for any chronic diseases?

 - What screening tests do I need this year?

 - What tests will I need next year?

 - Should I get a flu shot or other vaccination?

 - Are antibiotics necessary to treat this infection?

 A gynecologist is a doctor specializing in the female reproductive organs.
-The American College of Obstetricians and Gynecologists (ACOG) recommends that a girl make her first visit to a gynecologist when she is between the ages of 13 and 15.
-Women should visit once a year, or as needed, after that.
+The American College of Obstetricians and Gynecologists recommends that young women make their first visit for reproductive health between the ages of 13 and 15.
+Women may visit yearly, or as needed, after that.